 13 December 2017 Youcef, Yasser, Mohammadreza and Saheb attended an appeal hearing at the Revolutionary Court in Tehran before Judge Hassan Babaee and Judge Ahmad Zargar, both alleged to have prominent roles in Iran’s crackdown on freedom of expression.
 The appeal failed.

 2 May 2018 The four defendants’ lawyer received a court order upholding their ten-year prison sentences.
 They went home and waited to receive the customary summons to prison.

 22 July 2018 Early on Sunday 22 July, about ten police officers burst through the front door of Youcef’s home and violently assaulted him and Daniel, punching them and using electric batons, despite the fact that neither had offered any resistance.
 Tina and Joel were also in the house at the time.
 The pastor was beaten and taken away to Evin Prison in Tehran where he was initially held in solitary confinement before being moved to a ward known for its extremely poor conditions including overcrowding, excessive summer heat and insect infestations.

-(American Center for Law and Justice/Christian Solidarity Worldwide/Iran Human Rights Monitor/Middle East Concern/Mohabat News/Present Truth Ministries/World Watch Monitor)
+(American Center for Law and Justice, Article 18, Christian Solidarity Worldwide, Iran Human Rights Monitor, Middle East Concern, Mohabat News, Present Truth Ministries, World Watch Monitor)